-I hope this goes to show that this way of counting your savings does not make sense!
+I hope this shows that this way of counting your savings does not make sense!

 We increased our savings rate by 26%!

-Finally, let’s see how we can increase our own savings rate with some math!
+Finally, we see how to increase our savings rate with some math!

-Our gross income is about 10’400 CHF and our net income is about 9’400 CHF.
-4% of our gross income goes towards our second pillar and my employer matches this 4%.
-Generally, we spend around 5000 CHF expenses.
-Out of this, about 900 CHF goes to taxes and 800 CHF goes to our health insurances.
+Our gross income is about 10’400 CHF, and our net income is about 9’400 CHF.
+4% of our gross income goes towards our second pillar, and my employer matches this 4%.
+Generally, we spend around 5000 CHF per month.
+Of this, about 900 CHF goes to taxes, and 800 CHF goes to our health insurance.